 Your Summer Brook puppy will be trained shortly before changing homes to safely navigate a set of 3 or 4 steps.
 If your set of steps is more than half a full flight, we require that you carry him up them until he is 4 months old.
 Even after this, we recommend keeping him off the steps as often as possible.
 Dogs tend to get excited and fly down them, often leaping over 4 or 5 of them at a time.
 This can result in injury.
 As with so many other repetitive or impactful activities, we highly recommend waiting until growth plates are closed.
 Baby gates can be a huge help until that time.

-Swimming is super exercise and most dogs enjoy playing fetch in the water.
+Swimming is super exercise for a Golden Retriever puppy and most dogs enjoy playing fetch in the water.
 See our website page on teaching a puppy to swim for more information.

 Don’t do anything with your puppy that encourages jumping or fast turning.
 This includes jumping up on and off of furniture until he is fully grown (and growth plates are closed).